Before leaving hospital make sure you’re clear about:

 - safe levels of activity

-- driving (don’t forget to also check with your car insurance company in case they have any restrictions following an operation)
+- driving (don’t forget to check if your insurance company has any restrictions following an operation)

 - symptoms for which you should seek further medical attention